readthedocs/tutorial-template/docs/source/functions/logMargPost.Kriging.md

 ## Description

-Get Log-Marginal Posterior of Kriging Model
+Get the Maximized Log-Marginal Posterior Density of a Kriging Model

 ## Usage